 As usual, the spring broadcast season is starting in Japan, meanwhile I'm stateside and just now finishing my selections for winter.
-I watched the first show with English subtitles on KissAsian (here), the second with and without subs on DramaCool (here), and the third without subs on DramaCool (here).
+I watched the first show with English subtitles, the second with and without subs based on their availability, and the third without subs entirely.

 'Shitsuren Chocolatier'.
 I was vaguely aware that the leads are both musicians/actors (Flumpool guitarist and lead vocalist Yamamura Ryuta, model/singer Nishiuchi Mariya), but I don't know them well enough to call myself a fan.
 The gist is that a popular TV announcer named Ryu (Yamamura), who refuses to get married, ends up in a relationship with a bank employee named Asuka (Nishiuchi), who dreams of getting married and becoming a housewife.
 The thing is, they get along extremely well and have excellent chemistry except for when the topic of marriage comes up.
 But even then, as stubborn as they are about their preferences, they respect each other's opinions.
 If only Asuka's rich finance colleague and Ryu's former lover weren't each trying to keep them apart.
 Between the main couple, obviously one side "wins" out in the end, and I'm sure you can guess which one.
 But the progression toward that change of heart isn't heavy handed.
 The show has only 9 episodes instead of 10, and the last episode is not very good (I've yet to see a good rushed ending!), but overall the show is a fun look at the motivations people have for getting into relationships.
 Watching Nakamura Anne ('From 5 to 9') play the "I don't need a man" best friend and Takaoka Saki ('Chijin no Ai') get her mature-but-conniving seductress thing on are also huge pluses.